Restoring an iconic Oz-Rock film

 Löfvén’s camera also captured the lead singer’s pregnant wife Pat (of later 1980s ‘Bop Girl’ fame) clapping along in the front row, as the band won over an aggressive crowd with their mixture of good time rock‘n’roll and madcap onstage antics.
 Löfvén recalls that ‘as the cost of film stock taught me to shoot very economically, nearly all the footage of Daddy Cool I took at Myponga was included in the finished clip’.

 The scenes featuring lead guitarist Ross Hannaford attempting handstands were filmed in Melbourne at the Sidney Myer Music Bowl benefit concert for the SSAAF (Secondary Schools Aboriginal Affairs Fund), on 27 March 1971, the amazing Oz-Rock line up of Daddy Cool, Billy Thorpe & The Aztecs, Chain, Healing Force and Spectrum drawing a crowd of 40,000 and raising $20,000.
-Brief footage filmed inside a club while a large crowd danced in the foreground was captured on 3 April 1971 at a Daddy Cool performance at The Maze, 2nd floor, 378 Flinders Street, Melbourne, an ‘alternative’ club then run by folk duo Carrl and Janie Myriad and later avant-garde filmmakers Arthur and Corrine Cantrill.
+Brief footage filmed inside a club while a large crowd danced in the foreground was likely captured on 3 April 1971 at a Daddy Cool performance at The Maze, 2nd floor, 378 Flinders Street, Melbourne, an ‘alternative’ club then run by folk duo Carrl and Janie Myriad and later avant-garde filmmakers Arthur and Corrine Cantrill.

 Good fortune would play its part in one of the film’s key sequences.
 Löfvén’s next-door neighbours in Balaclava were friends with several zookeepers working at the Melbourne Zoo in Parkville.
 With their help, Löfvén and assistant director Lyne Helms organised to film a group of Wedge-tailed Eagles in the Zoo’s caged enclosure.
 Though given the opportunity to film at close range, the keepers’ warning that the eagles could become quite unpredictable convinced the director to film outside the enclosure.
 It’s a credit to his camera skills that the bars separating him from the birds are only briefly visible once.
 The director recalls that ‘the bird keepers mentioned they could get them to perform certain moves including a sort of rock from side to side as they moved forward on the ground, which happily fit in well lyrically within the song’.